 The DOMUS will be the first 40m long zero-emission yacht of 750 gross tons.
 The unique vessel will be powered by solar power, hydro regeneration, and hydrogen fuel cell systems.

 The exterior is lined with solar panels to achieve the zero-emissions goal for DOMUS.
 The result is a vessel with an unlimited range, high speeds, space, sustainability, and carbon-free, noiseless cruising.

 The tri-hull of the trimaran offers several design benefits that the designers are firm believers in.
 The trimaran is designed to heel 2 degrees to allow the weather hull to come out of the water.

 This concept reduces drag and increases performance.
-This means a high level of comfort onboard for the guests, especially compared to a sailing or motor monohull, which experiences high rolling angels.
+This means a high level of comfort onboard for the guests, especially compared to a sailing or motor monohull, which experiences high rolling angles.

-Large trimarans are proved to be faster than catamarans of the same size, and this kind of high performance would be impossible to achieve in a superyacht catamaran.
+Large trimarans are proven to be faster than catamarans of the same size, and this kind of high performance would be impossible to achieve in a superyacht catamaran.

 2022: the yacht concept is announced by designers.